skuid/SamplePages/Skuid_Techniques/Filters_Using_Forms/README.md

 # Filtering data using forms and action sequences

-While Skuid Filters on tables and in filter sets provide very flexible functionality - there are times when you want more.
+While standard Skuid filters provide powerful functionality - there are times when you want more flexibility.
 This Skuid technique uses fields on one model, with actions to pass values into conditions on a second model.

 <img src="ArbitraryFilters.png" width="300"></img>